Geekdude/Geekdude.github.io/_posts/2019-06-12-one-lap-of-america.md

 {% include video id="x67rH15sAkI?start=3002" provider="youtube" %}

-## Day 7 Blackhawk Farms
+## Day 7 Blackhawk Farms, South Beloit, Illinois
-Blackhawk farms was a nice course.
+Blackhawk Farms was a nice course.
 By now we had the rhythm down.
-Wake up, get coffee, drive to course, walk course, morning session, lunch, afternoon session, transit drive, cliff bars and gas station pizza for supper, check-in and collapse in hotel bed.
+Wake up, get coffee, drive to course, walk course, morning session, lunch, afternoon session, transit drive, Cliff Bars and gas station pizza for supper, check-in and collapse in hotel bed.
 Repeat.
 By this point a nap was required, and I was glad to have brought a hammock to nap in.
 This track has a second story building to watch from, but the best place to watch was at some metal stands in